Last updated on July 3, 2024

 Movement

-This antique watch, which was already sold when I found it, is a fine example of Borgel trench watch.
+This antique watch, which was already sold when I found it, is a fine example of a Borgel trench watch.
 It’s a gentleman’s silver trench watch, hallmarked for 1916.
 The watch has a hand-winding pin-set movement which is working to within 3 minutes of accuracy per day.
 It has an unsigned Fabrique d’Horlogerie de Fontainemelon (FHF) movement.
 FHF specialised in producing ébauche movements.
 This one is of particularly good quality as it has 17-jewels.

 The watch measures 35mm in diameter excluding the winding crown and the fixed wire lugs.
 It’s a nice size for a trench watch, many are several millimetres smaller in diameter.
 It would certainly pass as a wearable dress watch.
 The case is silver and there are hallmarks inside the case back for London (import mark), 1916, together with the sponsor’s mark for George Stockwell.
 There is also a case maker’s mark for François Borgel (FB).